Uberi/speech_recognition/reference/library-reference.rst

 Spawns a thread to repeatedly record phrases from ``source`` (an ``AudioSource`` instance) into an ``AudioData`` instance and call ``callback`` with that ``AudioData`` instance as soon as each phrase are detected.

-Returns a function object that, when called from the current thread, requests that the background listener thread stop.
+Returns a function object that, when called, requests that the background listener thread stop.
 The background thread is a daemon and will not stop the program from exiting if there are no other non-daemon threads.
 The function accepts one parameter, ``wait_for_stop``: if truthy, the function will wait for the background listener to stop before returning, otherwise it will return immediately and the background listener thread might still be running for a second or two afterwards.
+Additionally, if you are using a truthy value for ``wait_for_stop``, you must call the function from the same thread you originally called ``listen_in_background`` from.

 Phrase recognition uses the exact same mechanism as ``recognizer_instance.listen(source)``.
 The ``phrase_time_limit`` parameter works in the same way as the ``phrase_time_limit`` parameter for ``recognizer_instance.listen(source)``, as well.